Fix FaceTime Reaction Effects not working on iOS 17 on Any iPhone

 Sometimes, you can bring the misfiring reaction back into working by turning it off and back on.
 Here’s how you can do so.

-1. Access the FaceTime App on your iPhone.
+- Launch the FaceTime App on your iPhone.

 Solution#12.
 Disable and enable FaceTime

 After performing above mentioned, if the issue continues on your iPhone, it’s high time to perform drastic steps.
-In this scenario, turn off FaceTime, restart flagship, and re-enable it.
+In this scenario, turn off FaceTime, restart the flagship, and re-enable it.
 Doing so will give a fresh start to FaceTime.
 To do so, follow the steps below.

-1. Head to the Settings App on your iPhone.
+- Launch the Settings App on your iPhone.

-2. Swipe down and select FaceTime.
+- Swipe down and Select FaceTime.

-3. Turn off the toggle next to the FaceTime.
+- Turn off the toggle next to the FaceTime.

-4. After this, restart your iPhone.
-Go to Settings > General > Shutdown > Slide to switch off.
-Please wait a while, press and hold the Side Key to turn it back on.
+- Please wait a while, Press and hold the Side Key to turn it back on.
+Launch the Settings App on your iPhone.

 Once you enable FaceTime, pick the relevant address under which you can be reached by FaceTime At and Caller ID.
 After this, wait a while to let your address register, and FaceTime is activated.
 You can try using gestures once again.
-Hopefully, it will help you to fix but if not, move forward to following solutions.
+Hopefully, it will help you to fix but if not, move forward to the following solutions.

 Solution#13.
 Check if FaceTime isn’t facing any technical issue